Mathématique: Chapter 45

 Except.

 Right, except.
-Except.
-There was an except.
-Telford.
 Telford wouldn’t let that happen.
-Even brainwashed, if that’s what that he was, even as a defector—Telford wouldn’t allow that.
+Even brainwashed, if that’s what he was, even as a defector—Telford wouldn’t allow it.
 If he had a choice.
-If he had any way to prevent it, he would.
+If he could prevent it, he would.

 Telford liked scientists.
 He’d always liked them.
-He’d given them more respect than was typical, even within the context of the science-friendly SGC.
-He was friends with Carter, he bought Bill Lee a drink from time to time, and he had taken—god he had taken every single night seminar on the physics of gate travel that Carter gave in the fall, he had gone to every single one of Perry’s “Hops and Hyperdrives” happy-hour lectures and he had taken notes; he had always respected the practice and the products of hypothesis testing, he had always been interested in it and he wouldn’t, even if he were brainwashed he wouldn’t, he couldn’t, just give them Rush, he had to have some other plan, he had to have some other agenda, it couldn’t have all been, it couldn’t all be brainwashing—but god he wished he’d said something, anything to Telford yesterday about the cortical suppressants, he wished he’d given the other man some kind of indication that they were important, that they shouldn’t be removed.
+He gave them more respect than usual, even within the science-friendly SGC.
+He was friends with Carter, he bought Bill Lee a drink from time to time, and he’d taken—god he’d taken every night seminar on the physics of gate travel that Carter gave each fall, he’d gone to every single one of Perry’s “Hops and Hyperdrives Happy Hour” lectures and he’d taken notes; he respected the practice and products of hypothesis testing, and he wouldn’t, even if he were brainwashed he wouldn’t, he couldn’t give them Rush, he must have some other plan.
+It couldn’t all be brainwashing—but, god, he wished he’d said something to Telford yesterday about the cortical suppressors, he wished he’d hinted at how important they were, how they shouldn’t be removed.

 “Colonel,” she said.

-“Over my objections,” Lam said, quiet and direct, “your debriefing has been turned over to the NID.
-Entirely.”
+“Over my objections,” Lam began, quiet and direct, “your debriefing has been turned over to the NID.”

 Young nodded.
 “Am I being charged with anything?”

-“You’re not,” Lam said.
-“But I’m not sure that’s a necessarily a good sign.”
+“You’re not,” Lam said, “but I’m not sure that’s necessarily a good sign.”

-“You haven’t asked about your blood-work,” Lam whispered.
+“You haven’t asked about your blood-work,” Lam said.

-“I’m pretty sure I know what you’re going to find,” Young replied.
+“I’m pretty sure I know what you’re gonna find.”

-“I’ll tell you as soon as I know,” Lam said.
+“I’ll tell you as soon as it’s definitive,” she assured him.
 “It’ll be a few hours.”

 He looked away.